Kindness is contagious

 This phrase warns that a considerate and pleasant person will ‘lose’ against someone more aggressive and ambitious.
 This is a false and negative way of viewing the world.

-Popular Adage Has Led To Negative Perceptions
+Popular Adage Has Led to Negative Perceptions

 This negative perception has sent out the wrong message and perpetuated the long-held belief that being kind is not worthwhile.